-5.56 The Station Road/Waverley Road Conservation Area forms an integral part of the character of the town of Kenilworth, linked to retail areas and the main Warwick Road, and should be preserved and retained.
+5.53 The Station Road/Waverley Road Conservation Area forms an integral part of the character of the town of Kenilworth, linked to retail areas and the main Warwick Road, and should be preserved and retained.
 Waverley Road extends from Priory Road south to the junction of Warwick Road.
 Station Rd to the East crosses the junction of Waverley and Priory Rd leading to Lockhart Close, and to the West it leads to Warwick Road.
 A former cinema building to the south west has adjoining open space as private car parking.
-New 21st Century gated development "Railway Cuttings" and Goodway Cuttings" on the North side, reflects the Victorian style of the adjacent properties.
+New 21st Century gated development "Railway"

+Cuttings" and Goodway Cuttings" on the North side, reflects the Victorian style of the adjacent properties.
 20th Century corner development on the South side adjacent to Bertie Rd of apartments for the elderly "Tannery Court".
 There is one Grade II Listed building.
-Any future development in or near to this Conservation

-Area, should maintain the street scene and have regard to its originality within the Town.
-Protection of the elements is important.
+Any future development in or near to this Conservation Area, should maintain the street scene and have regard to its originality within the Town.

-Policy KP14D: Design Management in Abbey Hill
+Policy KP13D: Design Management in Abbey Hill

-Development proposals in the Abbey Hill Character Area, as shown on the Policies Map, will be supported, provided they have full regard to the following design characteristics:
+Development proposals in the Abbey Hill Character Area, as shown on the Policies Maps 5.4, should demonstrate regard for the following design characteristics as appropriate: